oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-html-helpers-and-partial-views-to-simplify-views/rule.md

 ```

-::: greybox
-Figure: Good Example – Using a Partial View for reusable sections of UI
+::: greyboxFigure: Good Example – Using a Partial View for reusable sections of UI